CyberInnovationHub-NLD/OpenSourceDataDiode/Set-up_examples/Simple data diode proxy examples.md

 Sender:

-First make sure your sender knowns the correct interface to send the data with an ARP inject.
+First, make sure your sender knowns the correct interface to send the data with an ARP inject.

 ```sudo arp -i <<enp0s8>> -s <<10.0.0.2>> ff:ff:ff:ff:ff:ff```